eastonqiu/rapid_backend/readme.md

 * [JWT(JSON Web Token)](https://jwt.io/introduction/), a token(auth payload) to access a stateless api instead of the cookies in browser.
 * [About RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)
 * ACL, we just make the owner have all the permissions of their own resources (related with themselves).
-* AdminLTE, a imagzing admin theme...you will like it.
+* AdminLTE, a amazing admin theme...you will like it.
 * Swagger (coming soon...)

 # Screenshots
 > comming soon...

 # Setup
-* clone this repo. (some install steps can refer to [laravel installation](https://laravel.com/docs/5.2/#installation)).
+* Clone this repo. (some install steps can refer to [laravel installation](https://laravel.com/docs/5.2/#installation)).
-* copy .env.example to .env, create database and modify db connection settings.
+* Copy .env.example to .env, create database and modify db connection settings.
-* modify folder permission
+* Modify folder permission
 ```
 sudo chmod -R www-data:www-data storage bootstrap/cache
 ```
-* enable rewrite module
+* Enable rewrite module
 ```
 sudo ln -s /etc/apache2/mods-available/rewrite.load /etc/apache2/mods-enabled/